-EndNote is available for free to all Duke University faculty, staff and students.
+EndNote is available for free to all Duke University faculty, staff and students through Duke's Office of Information Technology (Duke OIT).

-EndNote, a desktop-based program, is one of the most sophisticated reference management tools available.
+EndNote, a desktop-based program, is a sophisticated reference management tool.
 EndNote is most useful for:

 Automatically creates references from PDFs stored on your computer